 Perfume house founded in the late 1930s by perfumer Jean Desprez.
 His best known perfume, Bal a Versailles, launched in 1962.
 Other scents include Jardanel & Sheherazade.
 The license for Jean Desprez fragrances has changed hands numerous times; as of 2001, the license was held by Genesis International Marketing.

 Fashion house established in 1962 by Jean Louis Scherrer, a former dancer who started out as a designer at Christian Dior and Yves Saint Laurent.
-He has not been associated with his eponymous fashion house since 1992.
+He was not associated with his eponymous fashion house after 1992; he passed away in 2013.

 Fragrances include Jean Louis Scherrer (1979), Nuits Indiennes (1994), Immense Pour Femme & Immense Pour Homme (2002), and S de Scherrer (2006).